swirldev/swirldev.github.io/faq.md

 <p class="answer">For a more technical discussion of swirl's inner workings, please visit our <a href="https://github.com/swirldev/swirl" target="_blank">GitHub repository</a>.
 The project is entirely open source, so you're only limited by your own curiosity.</p>

 <p class="question">Who is swirl's intended audience?</p>
 <p class="answer">Most of the original swirl content was developed with beginners in mind.
 We have added more advanced topics over time and will continue to do so in the future.
-For the most up-to-date course information, check out our <a href="https://github.com/swirldev/swirl_courses#swirl-courses" target="_blank">course repository</a>.</p>
+For the most up-to-date course information, check out our <a href="https://github.com/swirldev/swirl_courses#swirl-courses" target="_blank">course repository</a> and for even more courses visit <a href="http://swirlstats.com/scn/" target="_blank">the Swirl Course Network</a>.</p>

 <p class="question">What do I need to use swirl?</p>
 <p class="answer">Check out our <a href="students.html">Students page</a> for step-by-step instructions on getting started with swirl.
 Most importantly, you'll need a computer with an internet connection and a recent version of R installed.
 We highly recommend you get RStudio as well.</p>